-2 The term "submersion injury" is used instead of "nonfatal drowning," when comparing or referring to injuries resulting from incidents involving other products or hazards.
+2 The term "submersion injury" is used instead of "nonfatal drowning," when comparing or referring to injuries resulting from incidents involving non-pool or non-spa-related products or hazards.

-3 The term "submersion fatality" is used instead of "drowning," when comparing or referring to fatalities resulting from incidents involving other products or hazards.
+3 The term "submersion fatality" is used instead of "drowning," when comparing or referring to fatalities resulting from incidents involving non-pool or non-spa-related products or hazards.
 The period for reported injury and fatality statistics differs due to the lag in fatality reporting.
 Incidents covered by this report were associated with a pool or spa, but the primary cause of the incident was not necessarily the pool or spa product.